scenerystack/community/docs/index.md

 ### What happens to my projects if these libraries stop being supported?

 SceneryStack is the foundation of the PhET Interactive Simulations project.
 It is used in all of PhET's simulations and is actively maintained by the PhET team.
 PhET has no plans to stop supporting SceneryStack, so long as PhET Interactive Simulations continue to exist.

+### Do I have to brand my projects with PhET?

+No!
+If you are creating a simulation, you can brand it however you like, but please contact us before using any PhET branding.
+See [Licensing](#licensing) below for more information.

+See the [brand](https://github.com/phetsims/brand) library for help creating you own brand, as well as looking for the [Development Overview](info-sync/simulation-development-overview.md).

 ## Licensing